JamesLaverack/dotfiles/README.md

 max-cache-ttl 7200
 ```

-An additional line `pinentry-program` should be set, followed by the full path to the `minentry-mac` executable.
+An additional line `pinentry-program` should be set, followed by the full path to the `pinentry-mac` executable.

 ## Other Applications